RetnaTyas/Revolusi-Moneter-5.0/README.md

 ## Frontend Setup

-The web interface has been moved to its own repository so this project can focus on the smart contracts and backend utilities.
-The `frontend/` folder now only stores configuration templates such as `.env.example`.
+The complete user interface lives in a separate repository so this project can focus on the smart contracts and backend utilities.
+A minimal Next.js template still resides in `frontend/` purely as a placeholder and to illustrate environment variable usage.

-To run the UI, clone the dedicated frontend repository and follow its README for installation and `npm run dev` instructions.
+Clone the dedicated UI repository (when available) and follow its README for installation and `npm run dev` instructions.
 Remember to copy `.env.example` to `.env.local` and set your deployed `NEXT_PUBLIC_GOAT_ADDRESS` and `NEXT_PUBLIC_MEAT_ADDRESS` values there.